-European studies have suggested that HS may affect between 1-4% of the population, while a recent Irish study (October 2016) indicated a prevalence of 1.4% amongst the patient population in those clinics. are three times more likely to be affected than men.
+European studies have suggested that HS may affect between 1-4% of the population, while a recent Irish study (October 2016\) indicated a prevalence of 1.4% amongst the patient population in those clinics.

 - Many people living with HS do not always feel comfortable talking about their symptoms. - Some may see a doctor that is not familiar with HS and as a result, HS is thought to be under-recognised. - HS is sometimes misdiagnosed, often mistaken for an infection or boils. - The repeated nature of symptoms is a clue to the diagnosis.
-Delay in diagnosis is not uncommon. - Delany E, Gormley G, Leonard M, Murphy M, Tobin AM, Markham T, Kirby B. SHIP A cross sectional epidemiological Study of Hidradenitis suppurativa in an Irish Population.
+Delay in diagnosis is not uncommon. - \ Delany E, Gormley G, Leonard M, Murphy M, Tobin AM, Markham T, Kirby B. SHIP A cross sectional epidemiological Study of Hidradenitis suppurativa in an Irish Population.
 Presented at the EADV Annual Meeting October 2016.